akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

+### Warning 5: The Nurse Again

+*** TODO MAKE THIS THE FINAL BIRD SEARCH BUT NOT FINAL WARNING

+Beatrice went back to the river-bend farm, exhausted from her search.
+The nurse was there, as always.

+‘I see you are still looking for a bird,‘ the nurse said.

+‘There is none.
+The purveyors took everything.
+The abbey took what remained.‘

+The nurse handed her a cup of hot posset.
+‘And Sir Guy?
+Has he found anything?‘

+Beatrice shook her head.
+‘He said he searched everywhere.
+There was nothing.‘

+The nurse was silent for a long moment.
+Then she spoke, her voice flat.

+‘I have seen men like him before, child.
+They take what they want and they leave the bones.‘

+Beatrice set down the cup.
+Her hands were trembling.

+‘I am not a fool,‘ she said.

+‘I did not say you were.‘ The nurse’s voice was soft.
+‘I said I have seen men like him before.
+And I have seen women like you too — young, capable, alone.
+The men like him seek them out.
+They know a good thing when they see it.‘

+Beatrice stood up.
+‘I do not want to hear this.‘

+‘I know you do not.‘

+*Beatrice walked out without looking back.
+She was not a fool.
+She was not.*
+---

 ### Warning 4: The Priest

+*** TODO MAKE THIS THE FINAL WARNING

+Make it like this: Beatrice is meant by the king's purveyor (Not merely messenger) at the Village crossroads.
+He requires as to the owed purveyance.
+She pushes back and says that the week is not up, and that she expects to have a bird.
+(She was glad that Goosie had stayed at the hall)
+Probably the purveyor says that he understood she was having difficulties.
+She sighed and admited that such was the case.
+At that point the old priest from Saint Peters (the village church, by the crossroads) joined them with a greeting to both 'my lady, good sir'.

+I couldn't help overhearing your conversation.
+It is good to see such diligence in service of the King.
+I did hear that the king .

 Beatrice attended Mass at St. Peter’s.
 The priest was old, his voice thin, but his eyes were sharp.